Straubinger/lix/README.md

 LIX = A / B + (C * 100) / A, where

-A is the number of word,
+A is the number of words,

 B is the number of sentences, and